Junwei-Hou/work-code/README.md

 # code for calling data from chatgpt in China for node nest.js - openAI.service
 When ChatGPT transmits data in a "streaming" manner, the data will be sent in chunks or segments, and data will be sent by websockets to frontend

+# code for webSockets configuration for node nest.js - webSocket.gateway